rachank/rock-paper-scissors-2/README.md

 #### Features Still to Implement

 - Include a game counter with a start again button.
-- Include an input request for the player's name and display it in the score board to personlize the game
+- Include an input request for the player's name and display it in the score board to personlize the game.
 - Include improved media queries to format the game to look more compact and fit better on each screen size.
+- Include some simple animation of the logo and on the images in the result modal to further enhance the entertainment value of the game.
-- Include mulitple random images for the winner and loser in a pop up modal to better display the outcome of each game to increase the entertainment value of the game.
+- Include mulitple random images for the winner and loser in a pop up modal to better display the outcome of each game to increase the gaming amusement.

 - Some of the Loser Image examples to add: